dynatrace-oss/Open-Source-Hub/README.md

 **[Open the Open Source Project Advisor in Claude](https://claude.ai/project/01a015ec-48ad-7651-a086-d2f0da82112f)**

+_**Internal tool**: The Dynatrace Clause Advisor is available only to Dynatrace employees.
+External users can follow the [[setup instructions](https://github.com/dynatrace-oss/Open-Source-Hub/blob/main/advisor/README.md)] to build and deploy their own instance._

 > The advisor provides guidance but does not approve or create repositories.
 Repository creation remains a governed process.

 ## Choose your path